projectcalico/calico/networking/determine-best-networking.md

 ### Value

-{{site.prodname}}’s flexible modular architecture supports a wide range of deployment options, so you can select the best networking approach for your specific environment and needs.
+{{site.prodname}}'s flexible modular architecture supports a wide range of deployment options, so you can select the best networking approach for your specific environment and needs.
 This includes the ability to run with a variety of CNI and IPAM plugins, and underlying network types, in non-overlay or overlay modes, with or without BGP.

 ### Concepts